System-Admins/m365assessment/README.md

    > **Note:** After installing the dependencies, you need to close the PowerShell session and open a new.
 This is due to Microsoft not handling the assemblies correctly if multiple modules is installed.
 Hopefully this is sorted in the future by Microsoft.

-3. After you have launched a new PowerShell 7 session, run the following to connect to the Microsoft 365 tenant.
+4. Open a new PowerShell 7 session, and connect to the Microsoft 365 tenant.

    ```powershell
    Connect-M365Tenant
    ```

-   > **Note:** This will prompt you up to 7 times for username/password, please make sure to follow the instructions in the PowerShell session.
+   > **Note:** This may prompt you up to 7 times for username/password, please make sure to follow the instructions in the PowerShell session.

-4. Now that you have successfully connected to the Microsoft 365 tenant, invoke the assessment.
+5. After a successful connection to the Microsoft 365 tenant, run the assessment.

    ```powershell
    Invoke-M365Assessment
    ```

-5. This will output an HTML report zipped in a file called "***yyyyMMdd*_m365assessment.zip**" on the users desktop.
+5. It will automatically open the asessment in your default browser, and output the HTML report zipped  "***yyyyMMdd*_m365assessment.zip**" on the users desktop.

 6. When you are finished with running the assessment you can run the following to logout from the Microsoft 365 in the PowerShell 7 session.